electrode-io/electrode-native/docs/platform-parts/container/container-integration.md

   ```

 - `compileSdkVersion` - The API level designated to compile the application.

+- `kotlinVersion` - The version of Kotlin to use for the container _(only used in case at least one Kotlin native module is injected in the container)_.

 - `minSdkVersion` - The minimum API level that the application targets.